turtlesoupy/haskakafka/README.md

 # Haskakafka

-Kafka bindings for Haskell backed by the librdkafka C module (https://github.com/edenhill/librdkafka).
+Kafka bindings for Haskell backed by the
+[librdkafka C module](https://github.com/edenhill/librdkafka).
 It has been tested and fully supports Kafka 0.8.x using librdkafka 0.8.1 and higher on Linux and OS X. Haskakafka supports both producers and consumers with optional batch operations.